QTrua/cardsAPI/README.md

 # Setting the environment

-Login to your machine as root.
+Login to your machine as root user.
 All scripts below asume that you're executing them as root user.

 Checkout this repo to your local folder.
 Then execute: